Little Fires Everywhere (novel): Plot

 Lexie gets pregnant and asks Pearl to come with her to get an abortion.
 Afraid of being discovered, Lexie uses Pearl's name at the clinic.
 Pearl takes Lexie back to her mom's house, and Mia cares for Lexie while keeping the abortion a secret from the rest of the Richardson family.
 Pearl and Trip begin to have sex, which they keep a secret from everyone.
 When Moody discovers what's going on, he and Pearl stop speaking.
 Elena investigates a suspicion that Bebe had an abortion and, to her shock, discovers Pearl is listed as having had one.
 She confronts Moody about being the father, but he tells her she is accusing the wrong son.

 Bebe Chow loses her case and Mia comforts her.
 Elena confronts Mia about finding Pearl's name at the abortion clinic, and asks Mia to move out.
 Pearl is reluctant to go, but when Mia reveals the truth about her family and Pearl's father, Pearl gains a deeper understanding for her mother, and agrees to leave Shaker Heights.
 Izzy realizes that Moody, Lexie, and Trip have all used Pearl in their own way and becomes angry at them.
 She attempts to visit the Warrens, but finds the rental home vacant.
-Choosing a moment when they are all out of the house, she pours gasoline on each of her siblings' beds, not realizing that her mother is still in the house.
+Choosing a moment when she thinks she is home alone, she pours gasoline on each of her siblings' beds, not realizing that her mother is still in the house.
 She lights the fires and leaves.

 After the fire, the Richardsons go to the rental home, now vacated by the Warrens, where they find that Mia has left them with photographs that have personal significance to each of them.

 Bebe Chow, using Mia's words as inspiration, sneaks into the McCulloughs' home and kidnaps her daughter, flying with her to Canton.
 The McCulloughs unsuccessfully spend thousands of dollars searching for them.
 Eventually, they are approved to adopt a baby from China.
 Mia and Pearl hit the road, planning to reconnect with Mia's family and Pearl's father.
 Izzy runs away to Pittsburgh with the name of Mia's parents, promising herself that if she is caught and returned, she will continue to run away until she is never forced to come back again.
 Elena realizes that her greatest fear, losing Izzy, has come true, and vows to spend the rest of her life looking for her daughter.